On the topology of random complexes built over stationary point processes: Betti numbers of random geometric complexes

 \subsection{Thresholds for homology groups}

 Our aim in this subsection is to establish results about the conditions under which different homology groups appear and disappear in the homology of random complexes.
-We shall need to treat \cech and \VR complexes separately, and start with results on the contractibility of these.
+We shall need to treat \v{C}ech and Vietoris--Rips complexes separately, and start with results on the contractibility of these.
 We follow these with the key results of the section, on thresholds for the appearance and disappearance of homology groups.
-These results also show that $\gamma$-weakly sub-Poisson point processes have lower vanishing thresholds for given $\Gamma$-components.
-As a corollary to the results on \cech complexes, we also obtain an asymptotic result on the behaviour of the Euler characteristic $\chi(C(\Phi,r)$.
+These results also show that $\gamma $-weakly sub-Poisson point processes have lower vanishing thresholds for given $\Gamma$-components.
+As a corollary to the results on \v {C}ech complexes, we also obtain an asymptotic result on the behavior of the Euler characteristic $\chi (C(\Phi,r))$.

+Recall that there are a number of equivalent definitions for the Euler characteristic.
+However, the most natural for us at this point is